castlegateholdingsllc/castlegateholdingsllc.github.io/bylaws.md

 These by-laws may be amended at any annual, general or special meeting by a two-thirds vote of all voting members.
 All proposed amendments shall require two weeks notice to all members which notice shall set out the contents and working of such amendments.

-Any amendment to these by-laws, however, made within a five year period from the date of limited liability company shall require, in addition to the majority vote of the membership, a two-thirds vote of the original members.

 ### ARTICLE VIII

 No part of the net earnings of the limited liability company shall inure to the benefit of any member, trustee, director, officer of the limited liability company, of any private individual (except that reasonable compensation may be paid for services rendered to or for the limited liability company), and no member, trustee, officer of the limited liability company or any private individual shall be entitled to share in the distribution of any of the corporate assets on dissolution of the limited liability company.

+TODO JC section here for the distribution of assets upon the dissolution of the llc